EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/03-update-planning-agent-prompt.md

 !!! info "**Purpose:** This step makes sure the planner knows about your new agent and can suggest it for relevant user queries."

-!!! danger "Paste these lines in triple qoutes at the end of `PLANNING_AGENT_PROMPT`"
+!!! danger "Insert the following line inside the PLANNING_AGENT_PROMPT string, specifically under the section that begins with Following agents are available:"

 ```python
 """